3.5 Traineeships and apprenticeships

 To be able to perform a student job, young people must be 15 years of age and have finished the second secondary school year or else be 16 years of age.

-The number of days on which young people may work on a student contract is 50 calendar days.
-The days may be used all year round in the school-free periods as desired.
-Any day on which work is performed counts as a working day regardless of whether it was e.g. eight or only two hours.
-Anyone who exceeds 50 days loses the right to reduced social security contributions.
+In 2023, the number of hours which young people may work on a student contract is 600 hours per calendar year.
+The hours may be used all year round in the school-free periods as desired.
+Exceeding 600 hours per calendar year is allowed, however, anyone exceeding 600 hours loses the right to reduced social security contributions as of the 601st hour.

 The young workers benefit for the whole year from one and the same reduced scale of social security contributions (8.13% = 2.71% paid by the student and 5.42% by the employer).